 Homemade sambar powder recipe to make delicious south Indian lentil-based vegetable stew to go with breakfast items like idli, dosa and vada and rice for lunch!

-Dry roast the ingredients in a heavy bottomed pan.
+Dry roast the ingredients in a heavy-bottomed pan.
+Cool and then process to fine powder using a mixer grinder.

 Spread the ground sambar powder to cool completely before storing.